 - ♦ Assign the access and control rights to individual users, or to (domain) groups of users.
-In particular, if users who connect to the Gateway via the Master are not in the Administrators group, you must, at minimum, assign access rights to the Gateway according to "Gateway Security".
-These access and Host computer view rights must be assigned to all users who expect to connect to remote Host computers through the Gateway. - ◆ Check the results of any policies you assign for a selected Host computer listed under any group under Managed Hosts by double-clicking the Host computer and selecting the Effective Security tab. - 7 Install the Master on any computer from which you require remote access or control.
-Configure Gateway-managed access from the Managed Hosts tab of the Master window.
-Any user of the Master expecting to connect to the Gateway must have access rights to connect to the Gateway, and viewing rights for any Host computers to which they are expected to connect.
-With the default settings, such rights are automatically granted to any users in the Gateway administrators group.
-The Managed Hosts tab lists the Host computers to which the user can connect (through the selected the Gateway).
-See the Master documentation for information on connecting to the Gateway from the Master, and for listing the relevant Host computers. - 8 Any remote users with the proper access and control rights can now connect to a Host computer through the Gateway from the Managed Hosts tab of the Master window.
+In particular, if users who connect to the PC-Duo Gateway via PC-Duo Master are not in the Administrators group, you must, at minimum, assign access rights to the PC-Duo Gateway according to "Gateway Security".
+These access and Host computer view rights must be assigned to all users who expect to connect to remote Host computers through the PC-Duo Gateway. - ◆ Check the results of any policies you assign for a selected Host computer listed under any group under Managed Hosts by double-clicking the Host computer and selecting the Effective Security tab. - 7 Install PC-Duo Master on any computer from which you require remote access or control.
+Configure Gateway-managed access from the Managed Hosts tab of the PC-Duo Master window.
+Any user of PC-Duo Master expecting to connect to the PC-Duo Gateway must have access rights to connect to the PC-Duo Gateway, and viewing rights for any Host computers to which they are expected to connect.
+With the default settings, such rights are automatically granted to any users in the PC-Duo Gateway administrators group.
+The Managed Hosts tab lists the Host computers to which the user can connect (through the selected PC-Duo Gateway).
+See the PC-Duo Master documentation for information on connecting to a PC-Duo Gateway from PC-Duo Master, and for listing the relevant Host computers. - 8 Any remote users with the proper access and control rights can now connect to a Host computer through the PC-Duo Gateway from the Managed Hosts tab of the PC-Duo Master window.